 - the date you noticed your card was missing

-- the date and amount of your last purchase, if known
+- the date and amount of your last purchase, if you know it

-Even after you’ve contacted the card issuer by phone, it’s wise to follow-up with a letter.
-The letter should state that your credit card was lost or stolen and include the account number, date of loss or theft, first date the loss was reported, and the last authorized transaction.
-This letter will provide proof that you reported the loss should that fact ever come into question.
+After you’ve contacted the card issuer by phone, it’s wise to follow-up with a letter stating that your credit card was lost or stolen and include the account number, date of loss or theft, first date the loss was reported, and the last authorized transaction.
+This letter will provide proof that you reported the loss and the time of the report should that fact ever come into question.

 Dealing With Unauthorized Charges